renehorstmann/Pixelc/README.md

 Or just use the tooltip tool.

+## Sponsoring
+You want to support me?
+> Buy Pixelc Premium on [Google Play](https://play.google.com/store/apps/details?id=de.horsimann.pixelcpremium).
+Its just like Pixelc, but with a golden background

 ## Highlights:
 - Multitouch Mode for a great touch experience
 - Full mobile friendly [WebApp](https://renehorstmann.github.io/pixelc) compiled with emscripten